In This Article

 Because of that, you now project your past insecurities in your current marriage.
 Your dating problem shouldn’t be your married problem.

-Solution?
-Faith Biblically speaking can be defined as, “trust in light of the evidence.”
 In other words, you trust something based on the reliability of what you have seen so far.

 For example, you have a car, get in the car, start the car, and drive that car to work five days a week.

-If for some reason, you had to go to work on that 6th day, based on the light of evidence (car starting up the previous 5 days) you have no reason to reasonably believe that your car wouldn’t start on that 6th day.
+If for some reason, you had to go to work on that 6th day, based on the light of evidence (car starting up the previous 5 days) you have no reason to reasonably believe that your car wouldn\’t start on that 6th day.

 I say that to say this, you deal with insecurities causing your marriage issues by understanding that it is your spouse’s consistency of character that should ease your insecurities.